sarkershantonu/OpencartTesting/README.md

 I will enrich more scripts so that it is useful to support more typr of angular apps

 # Project structure
- -Single Module Maven Project to minimize complexity -Cucumber intregration (optional, open for discussion) -Allure Integration (optional, open for discussion)
+ - Single Module Maven Project to minimize complexity

+ - Cucumber intregration (optional, open for discussion)

+ - Allure Integration (optional, open for discussion)

 # Project Goal
 Testing Open cart site